xemul/cylang/README.md

 block one.
 The block is executed while the boolean stays true.
 The `<-` command may also cause the loop tokens to be evaluated.

+* Printing

+Tokens <code>`</code> and <code>``</code> print the next evaluated token on the screen.
+The former one accepts only strings and prints them as is, the latter one accepts any other token and prints it some string representation.

 ...
 TO BE CONTINUED